A recent (and now closed) Request for Information (RFI) summarised the General Support Utility Programme (GSUP) requirement as…

 It is simple, rugged and built with commercial or agricultural use in mind.
 The image below shows an extended 2+2 chassis cab model.

-Its rear ladder frame section provides a mounting plane for rear-mounted bodies, and it has an enlarged 270ltr fuel capacity, air suspension, remote reservoir shocks, diff locks, super heavy duty axles and drivetrain, full underbody protection and body armour, stealth-mounted winch and pre-filtered raised air intake
+Its rear ladder frame section provides a mounting plane for rear-mounted bodies, and it has an enlarged 270ltr fuel capacity, air suspension, remote reservoir shocks, diff locks, super heavy-duty axles and drivetrain, full underbody protection and body armour, stealth-mounted winch and pre-filtered raised air intake

-DML and Supacat manufacturing a couple of hundred Jackals is somewhat different to manufacturing thousands of Ibex vehicles, but are we in a rush?
+DML and Supacat manufacturing a couple of hundred Jackals is relatively different to manufacturing thousands of Ibex vehicles, but are we in a rush?
 Again, we could create a separate commercial entity to maximise skills development, apprenticeships and veteran opportunities.

 They are easy to dismiss, but I quite like it, and there is even a transition to an electric version, the Munro.

-Although Munro and Ibex are not connected in any commercial capacity.
+Although, Munro and Ibex are not connected in any commercial capacity.

 This brings me to another option, the Fering Pioneer.